VpkDevs/MarketSage/development/project_improvement_plan.md

 - **Task:** Review all major files and identify strengths, weaknesses, and areas for improvement.
 - **Actions:**
   - Audit existing architecture, modules, and dependencies.
-  - Identify non-compliant code with respect to SOLID and PEP-8.
+  - Identify non-compliant code with respect to SOLID and PEP-8.Evaluate and comprehend this project thoroughly.
+Then, present it to me in natural language as if you're pitching it, ensuring you include all features in your pitch.
   - Document findings in a comprehensive project overview.

 ### 2. Documentation Updates